PTSD and Complex Trauma Therapy

 I am pleased to participate in the Kinsey Institute Traumatic Stress Research Consortium this year, chaired by Dr. Stephen Porges, originator of the Poly Vagal Theory, which revolutionized trauma treatment.

-I wil soon be making available his "Safe and Sound Protocol", which you can see more here: https://www.youtube.com/watch?v=0kqhqedPoXc
+I now offer The "Safe and Sound Protocol", which you can see more here: https://www.youtube.com/watch?v=0kqhqedPoXc

 Alongside my relational work, which is the essence of therapy, I integrate EMDR alongside a strong somatosensory approach very compatible with Pat Ogden's work in "Sensorimotor Psychotherapy).
 This includes many exercises designed to create a positive relationship between you and your body, which begins with somatic awareness, and Mindfulness and related skills building.